diggahdee/diggahdee.github.io/_posts/questions-think-abouts/2021-12-19-the-character-of-god.md

 How do you see God?

-Maybe we need to spend more time getting to know God, imagine how our faith, our attitudes, our world might change.
+Maybe we need to spend more time getting to know God, imagine how our faith, our attitudes, our world might change...